Skip to main content

 • calm your baby

-• regulate your baby's temperature, heart rate and blood sugars
+• adjust your baby's temperature, heart rate and blood sugars

-If you are unable to practice skin-to-skin care after the birth, your partner can also practice skin-to-skin with the baby.
+If you are unable to practice skin-to-skin care after the birth, your partner can practice skin-to-skin care with your baby.

 Benefits of breastfeeding